monmohan/rate-limiting/README.md

   */
   stats :=ratelimiter.AllowWithStats()

-  //If you print stats struct, this is what you get (converted to JSON by default) {"WindowTime":"H 7 M 43 S 40","CurrentBucketID":3,"CurrentCounter":17,"PreviousBucketID":2,"PreviousWindowUsedPercent":0.3611111,"PreviousWindowUseCount":21,"RollingCounter":38,"Allow":true}
+  //If you print stats struct, you would get a JSON representatino like below {"FormattedWindowTime":"H 10 M 54 S 10 MS 754","CurrentWindowIndex":54,"CurrentCounter":51,"PreviousWindowIndex":53,"PreviousWindowUsedPercent":0.8333333,"PreviousWindowUseCount":0,"RollingCounter":51,"Allow":false}

 ```